nens/lizard-docs/source/b_usermanagement.rst

     in your browser's address bar and that your browser displays the lock symbol indicating that the connection is secure.

-At the login screen you have four different options to sign in:
+On the login page you have four different options to sign in:

 1. through a company account,
 2. trough a social account,